Symptoms

 35 Timeout waiting for daemon connection

-In the example provided above we see error code 12, which indicates an issue with the data stream.
-This can be caused by a network issue, disk space problems on either the source or destination server, or data that has went missing from the source machine since the rsync file list was generated.
+The above example shows error code 12, which indicates an issue with the data stream.
+This can be caused by a network issue, disk space problems on the source or destination server, or data that has gone missing from the source machine since the rsync file list was generated.

-You could attempt to troubleshoot the issue by disabling the firewall on both severs to see if that helps with the problem.
-If not, checking to make sure that data isn't being changed on the source while the rsync is happening is a good next step, or there could also be additional networking issues that would need to be investigated outside of your server itself.
+You could try troubleshooting the issue by disabling the firewall on both servers to see if that helps.
+If not, checking to make sure that data isn't being changed on the source while the rsync is happening is a good next step.
+There could also be additional networking issues that would need to be investigated outside of your server itself.

 Comments